Citation, DOI, disclosures and article data

-Intracranial lipomas are not a tumours as such, but rather a result of abnormal differentiation of embryologic meninx primitiva.
+Intracranial lipomas are not tumors as such, but rather a result of abnormal differentiation of embryologic meninx primitiva.
 They are frequently associated with abnormal development of adjacent structures.

 Intracranial lipomas are congenital lesions and as such are found at any age when the brain is imaged for other reasons.

-They are usually asymptomatic, and either found incidentally or as a result of investigation of related malformations and their presentation (e.g. mental retardation, epilepsy, hydrocephalus etc...)
-5-6.
+They are usually asymptomatic, and either found incidentally or as a result of investigation of related malformations and their presentation (e.g. epilepsy, hydrocephalus) 5,6.
+If symptomatic, patients may present with headaches, epilepsy, psychomotor retardation and cranial nerve deficits 6.

-Intracranial lipomas are widely distributed in the intracranial compartment and although they can be found essentially anywhere, certain regions are characteristic and are discussed separately.
+Intracranial lipomas are widely distributed in the intracranial compartment.
+Although they can be found essentially anywhere, certain regions are characteristic:

-- associated with agenesis of the corpus callosum is ~50% of cases
+associated with agenesis of the corpus callosum in ~50% of cases

-Typically appears as a mass with uniform fat density (negative HU values).
+On CT, they typically appear as a non-enhancing mass with uniform fat density (CT attenuation values of ~-100).
 It has a lobulated 'soft' appearance, conforming to adjacent anatomy.
-No enhancement.
 Some peripheral calcification may be present.

 Treatment and prognosis

-Intracranial lipomas are in most cases asymptomatic, and even when associated with symptomatic malformations (e.g. callosal dysgenesis) they usually require no treatment pe se.
-In fact attempts at resection have had relatively high morbidity with little benefit 5-6.
-Treatment of seizures or hydrocephalus is of course necessary if these are present 5-6.
+Intracranial lipomas are in most cases asymptomatic, and even when associated with symptomatic malformations (e.g. callosal dysgenesis) they usually require no treatment per se.
+In fact, attempts at resection have had relatively high morbidity with little benefit due to their vascular characteristics and adhesion to surrounding neural tissue 5,6,11.
+Treatment of seizures or hydrocephalus is clinically indicated if these are present 5,6.

-The differential is essentialy that of masses which contain fat, and therefore includes:
+The differential is essentially that of masses which contain fat, and therefore includes:

 On MRI, if no fat saturated sequences are available then a number of other possibilities should be entertained, which also have high T1 signal.